entropyxyz/entropy-docs/content/reference/rust-testing-interface.md

 ---
 title: "Rust Testing Interface"
 lead: "The Rust testing interface (RTI) is a simple way to perform some actions on the Entropy network directly from the command line.
-It is intended for testing [Entropy Core](https://github.com/entropyxyz/entropy-core) functionality and wasn't designed for end-user or production use."
+The RTI is intended for testing [Entropy Core](https://github.com/entropyxyz/entropy-core) functionality."
 ---

+## Limitations

+Actions like deploying a program or storing accounts aren't possible through this interface.
+Developers looking for a fully featured command-line interface should see the [Entropy CLI](./command-line-interface.md).

 {{< callout type="warning" >}}
 **No Secure Key Storage**: This CLI has no secure private key storage and is only intended for use with test networks.
 Do not use this interface in a production environment.
 If you want a fully featured interface, [check out the Entropy CLI]({{< relref "./command-line-interface.md" >}}).